Macquarie University Lighthouse Fellowships (MQLF)

 • Applications will be screened for eligibility and compliance.
 Complying applications from eligible applicants will be assessed in a multi-stage process:

-3. Stage Three Assessment, twenty applicants will be invited to interview, at which point applicants will be asked to submit references and other supporting materials (if applicable).
-As part of the interview process, interviewees will be required to give a 5 minute presentation to the interview panel (slide templates will be provided) as well as undertake a broader interview with research leaders and discipline experts.
+• Stage Three Assessment, twenty applicants will be invited to interview, at which point applicants will be asked to submit references and other supporting materials (if applicable).
+As part of the interview process, interviewees will be required to give a 5-minute presentation to the interview panel (slide templates will be provided) as well as undertake a broader interview with research leaders and discipline experts.

-4. Of the twenty applicants who undertake an interview, ten applicants will be offered a Fellowship and will join the incredible research environment at Macquarie University.
+• Of the twenty applicants who undertake an interview, ten applicants will be offered a MQLF and will commence the Fellowship at Macquarie University between 1 January 2026 and 30 June 2026.

 Guidelines